cypress-io/cypress-realworld-app/README.md

 ## Database

-- The local JSON database located in [data/database.json](./data/database.json) and is managed with [lowdb].
+- The local JSON database is located in [data/database.json](./data/database.json) and is managed with [lowdb].

 - The database is [reseeded](./data/database-seed.json) each time the application is started (via `yarn dev`).
 Database seeding is done in between each [Cypress End-to-End test](./cypress/tests).